MoiCoquille/Indalit-Website2/content/blog/aws-dynamodb-replication.md

 banner = "img/blog/aws-dynamodb-replication.jpg"
 alt = "Text"
-author = "Veronique Robitaille"
+author = "Veronique Robitaille" dyn_more = """
+If you want more information the Amazon Web Services DynamoDB, then visit <a href="https://aws.amazon.com/about-aws/whats-new/2017/11/aws-launches-amazon-dynamodb-global-tables/" target="_blank">DynamoDB Global Tables</a>.
+"""
 +++

 Did you know AWS DynamoDB provides you with a fully managed, multi-region, and multi-master database?
 Your tables can be automatically replicated across regions.

-If you want more information the Amazon Web Services DynamoDB, then visit <a href="https://aws.amazon.com/about-aws/whats-new/2017/11/aws-launches-amazon-dynamodb-global-tables/" target="_blank">DynamoDB Global Tables</a>.